 However, "People who are elderly, have chronic illnesses or are immunocompromised should avoid cold weather and being outside because they can catch a virus more easily," notes Dr. Rajendram.

 Dangers of Dry Air

-Dry winter air is great for the flu virus – and not so great for you.
+Dry winter air is great for viruses — and not so great for you.
 Research shows that dry winter air allows the flu virus to spread.
-Air inside your home also tends to also be dry in the winter due to heating, and this can dry out your nasal passages, making them less effective at fighting off viruses.
+Air inside your home also tends to be dry in the winter due to heating, and this can dry out your nasal passages, making them less effective at fighting off viruses.
 Plus, viruses spread more easily through dry air because fewer water molecules are available to interfere with their projection through the air when expelled through a sneeze or cough.
 One study found that good ventilation combined with high relative humidity indoors rendered the influenza A virus inactive.

-If You Can't Fly South for the Winter
+If You Can't Fly South

 Dr. Rajendram suggests the following strategies to avoid catching and spreading a viral infection:

 - Wear a mask.
 Masks can help prevent respiratory droplets from reaching other people, which is one of the ways germs spread.
 You should wear a mask, even if you do not feel sick.

 - Wash your hands.
 Germs on your hands can infect you or others.
 Regular hand-washing can help protect you from getting sick.